 Crispy Baked Zucchini Patties with Lemon Tahini Dip

 - 2 cups shredded zucchini, *measured after being very-well drained

 - 2 eggs

-- 1 cup Panko crumbs, gluten-free, if necessary
+- 1 cup Panko crumbs, (gluten-free, if necessary) or more*

-Combine all remaining ingredients with grated, drained zucchini.
+- Combine all remaining ingredients with grated, drained and squeezed zucchini.

-Form into patties about 1/3 cup each.
-Space apart on parchment-paper lined baking sheets.
+- Form into patties about ⅓ cup each.
+Space at least one inch apart on parchment-paper lined baking sheets.
 Bake for 15 minutes on one side, then flip and bake for 12-15 minutes on the other side.
 Serve with Lemon Tahini Dip if desired.